Earthly 0.7

 If the build phase does not succeed, no output is produced and no push instruction is executed.
 In this case, the command exits with a non-zero exit code.

-Target and Artifact Reference
+Target and Artifact References

 The <target-ref> can reference both local and remote targets.